Direct deposit is an electronic method of transferring payments directly into an employee’s bank account.

 3. Can businesses use direct deposit for global payments?

-Yes, payroll systems like Rise can process direct deposit payments across multiple countries, ensuring compliance with local payroll regulations.
+Yes, payroll platforms like Rise can process direct deposit payments across 190+ countries while ensuring compliance with local payroll regulations.
+Rise also supports stablecoin and cryptocurrency payouts alongside traditional direct deposit, giving global teams flexible options for how they receive their wages.

 Related Terms